WSU alumni, students worry about the future of athletics after Pac-12 news

 Every ESPN College GameDay, somewhere in the crowd you can see a giant crimson flag featuring the Washington State University logo waving above people's heads.
 The flag has graced football fan's TVs 287 times, in total – but this year, there could be a little bit of a drag to the revelry.

-After rival universities of Wasington and Oregon joined the Big 10 Conference, that left the fate of WSU and Oregon State University with little conference support left.
+After rival universities of Washington and Oregon joined the Big 10 Conference, that left the fate of WSU and Oregon State University with little conference support left.

 "We were shocked when the University of Washington and the University of Oregon announced they had accepted Big 10 invitations," wrote Kirk Schultz, WSU System President, in an email to staff and students.